Mole Listening Pearls

 Mole Listening Pearls is a German record label based in Mannheim.
-From 1996 till 2003 it was owned by UCMG; in 2004 Mole Listening Pearls was overtaken by Daredo Music.
-The name "Mole" is from the novel "Neuromancer" in which mole is a kind of computer virus.
+Founded by Haluk Soyoğlu.
+He also came up with the concept and the idea of "Mole" and the different compilation series.
+Haluk was also the discoverer and namesake of De-Phazz.
+From 1996 till 2003 "Mole" was owned by UCMG; in 2004 Mole Listening Pearls was overtaken by Daredo Music.
+The name "Mole" is from the novel "Neuromancer" in which mole is a kind of computer virus (as Haluk was a fan of William Gibson, he had the idea for this type of concept and design, which he developed with the then designers Uli Ambach and Evelyn Gögele).